tc39/proposal-intl-plural-rules/PROPOSAL.md

 Despite the fact that this is a lower level API, we have chosen a similar form than the used for `Intl.NumberFormat` and `Intl.DateTimeFormat`.
 The creation of `Intl.PluralRules` instance is an expensive operation that requires resolution of locale data, and most likely, libraries will attempt to cache those instances, just like they do for `Intl.NumberFormat`, and `Intl.DateTimeFormat`.

-We have also chosen `style` as the primary form of switching between different set of rules for consistency with `Intl.NumberFormat`, and `Intl.DateTimeFormat`.

-Since this new feature does not format a provided data, just categorize it, we have chosen `.select(value)` instead of `.format(value)`.
+We have also chosen `type` as the primary form of switching between different selection rules.
+Since this new feature does not format a provided data, just categorize it, we have chosen `.select(value)`.

 ### Libraries that apply pluralization rules today